crimson-knight/fruit_juice/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/crimson-knight/fruit_juice.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/fruit_juice/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the golden rule: "if you have nothing nice or constructive to say, don't say anything at all".

 Please open an issue and discuss and grand plans beyond bug fixes before taking on huge changes :)